Antipodes EX Music Server

 Retail price in the Netherlands incl 21% VAT: 4650 euro

 With its ODAPS2 power supply, four separate shielded chambers, and user-installable storage, the relatively affordable EX server marks the start of a new Antipodes range.
 When using the EX by itself, both server and renderer apps run on the same device.
 The EX enclosure has a similar build as the DX and consists of very thick aluminum panels screwed together very sturdily.
 Because there are no fans, the machine is whisper-quiet, nicely heavy and feels incredibly solid.
 Interestingly, the EX is the Antipodes entry-level music server but at the same time, its rendering capabilities are considered to represent the company’s best solution!

 Although The EX works sublimely just by itself, it can also be teamed with the CX to form the top-tier CX-EX combination.
-In this configuration, the CX is a high power device running only the server app and the EX is a lower power, purist device, running only the renderer app.
+In this configuration, the CX is a high-power device running only the server app and the EX is a lower power, purist device, running only the renderer app.

 What you should know first and foremost is that all Antipodes servers can be set to function in various capacities, such as Roon Server, RoonReady renderer, Squeezebox (including UPnP server), MPD renderer and HQPlayer NAA.
 There is a lot more, and I mean A LOT more to write about the technical side of this server, but much of this is the same as for the DX or DS servers that I reviewed earlier.
-So, for a full description of all the technicalities and possibilities, please refer to the earlier reviews.
+So, for a full description of all the technicalities and possibilities, and a wealth of screenshots, please refer to the earlier reviews.

 The most notable differences from the earlier DS and DX servers are that the EX uses user-installable storage, has a new ODAPS2 power supply, two, rather than one, Ethernet ports and no integrated CD ripper.